 And our new digital world appears to be here to stay, with 74 per cent of CFOs toying with the idea of increasing remote work capabilities after the current global pandemic passes.
 While others, like Twitter, already publicly stating, “If our employees are in a role and situation that enables them to work from home and they want to continue to do so forever, we will make that happen.”
 But ensuring that these workers can do all their work from home, requires security.
 Analysts are predicting further investment into IT solutions to accommodate this increased demand for remote work.

-Reap the benefits of digital transformation by smarter spending
+Reap the benefits by smarter spending

 Initial costs of an email data protection solution can be misleading if their business value over time is not considered.
 If the technology is effective at adapting to various business use cases and securing vulnerabilities, without detrimental impacts to customer experience, initial monetary investment can quickly become irrelevant.